staticka/staticka/README.md

     ...

     /**
-     * Watches the changes from the specified directories.
+     * Looks for file changes from the specified directories.
      *
      * @var array
      */